 Do You Transfer Luggage?

-Yes, your gear will be transformed to your accommodation each night.
+Yes, your gear will be transported to your accommodation each night.
 After a day’s walk, all your luggage will be waiting for you.

 Unfortunately we can’t offer this as a stand-alone service.